 For instance, some entities using the function of expense method currently present impairment losses and restructuring expenses as a separate line item in the statement of profit or loss or within the line item 'other operating expense'.
-On the one hand, this may be considered as not to be in line with the 'single method' presentation.
+On the one hand, this may be considered as not being in line with the 'single method' presentation.
 On the other hand, allocating impairment losses and restructuring expenses to functions would result in volatile line items across different reporting periods.
-To enhance comparability between different reporting periods and across entities, a presentation as a separate line item (or disclosure in the notes) would provide users with useful information.
-For that reason, some entities currently choose to present restructuring expenses and impairment losses within 'other operating expenses'.
-Allocating these expenses to functions would be a significant change for entities currently using the function of expense method.
+To enhance comparability between different reporting periods and across entities, we believe that presentation as a separate line item (or disclosure in the notes) does provide users with useful information.
+Some entities currently choose to present restructuring expenses and impairment losses within 'other operating expenses' for exactly that reason.
+We get the impression from the Illustrative Example that the IASB's intention was to require entities to allocate expenses currently presented within the line item 'other operating expense' to functions (as the analysis of operating expenses by function in the statement of profit or loss in the Illustrative Example only includes a line item 'other income', but a line item 'other expenses' is lacking).
+We note that allocating these expenses to functions would be a significant change for entities currently using the function of expense method.
 We believe that some expense items will be difficult to allocate to functions (e.g. impairment losses on goodwill).
-In our opinion, it is therefore more reasonable to present these expense items within in a separate line item 'other operating expenses' rather than allocating them to functions.
-Furthermore, allocating impairment losses to functional areas would result in corresponding explanations in the notes, which might be scrutinised by users and investors.
-However, we get the impression from the Illustrative Example that the IASB's intention might be to require entities to allocate expenses currently presented within the line item 'other operating expense' to functions (as the analysis of operating expenses by function in the statement of profit or loss in the Illustrative Example only includes a line item 'other income', but a line item 'other expenses' is lacking).
+In our opinion, it seems more appropriate to present these expense items as a separate line item or within 'other operating expenses' rather than to allocate them to functions.
+In this context, allocating impairment losses to functional areas would result in corresponding explanations in the notes, which might be scrutinised by users and investors.

-For the reasons above, we suggest the IASB investigate and clarify further:
+In summary, we suggest the IASB investigate and clarify:

-• what useful information is lost - according to the concerns raised by users - because in practice many entities use a mixture of both methods,

-- address the concerns raised by users more specific and clarify which line items would (not) fit into the structure of the nature of expense method (or the function of expense method respectively), and - whether and to what extent a 'pure' presentation shall be required, i.e. whether any kind of 'mixed presentation' shall be prohibited.
+- precisely what kind of useful information is lost according to the concerns raised by users - because in practice many entities in our jurisdiction use a mixture of both methods and have not been confronted with such concerns; - which line items would (not) fit into the structure of the nature of expense method (or the function of expense method respectively) to address the concerns raised by users more specifically; and - whether and to what extent a 'pure' presentation shall be required, i.e. whether any kind of 'mixed presentation' shall in fact be prohibited.